microprediction/precise/README.md

 ## State updates
-All updaters return a posterior state.
-Pass an empty dict on first use.
-Return the state on the next call.
+All updaters take a prior state and return a posterior state (dict).
+An empty dict is passed to initialize.

 Example: